humanforce/hf-ios-eng-challenge/README.md

 ## General Requirements
 These are the general requirements that apply broadyly to the specific functional requirements that are to be implemented.

+> **Important**: The project must use Swift & SwiftUI

 #### Weather Display
 - Show weather in metric units
-  - Use weather condition icons
-  - Use provided OpenWeatherMap icons, or SF Symbols.
+- Use provided OpenWeatherMap icons (or SF Symbols).

 #### Error Handling
 - Gracefully manage:
   - Network connectivity issues
   - API errors
-  - Location service restrictions
+  - Location permissions

-#### Technical Constraints
-  - Use Swift & SwiftUI
-  - Implement robust error management
-  - Create intuitive, responsive UI
 ---

 ## Functional Requirements